mv-kan/aws-k8s-ec2-setup/readme.md

 ## 1. Add worker to cluster

-connect to master ec2 and in `/var/log/user-data.log` you will find kubeadm join command that you need to paste to worker ec2
+connect to master ec2 and in `/var/log/user-data.log` you will find `kubeadm join` command that you need to paste to worker ec2

 paste this into master ec2
 ```
+sudo su
 kubectl apply -f https://docs.projectcalico.org/manifests/calico.yaml
 ```